tsgates/arch-wiki-markdown/wiki/Step_By_Step_Debugging_Guide.md

     bt full

-Now post the output to one of the many pastebin sites on the web and include the URL if you file a bugreport.
+Now post the output to one of the many pastebin sites on the web and include the URL in your bug report (if end up filing one).

 > Technique #2 - even better gdb output

-If you're able to, recompile the application in question with the -g, -O0 and -fbuiltin flags, make sure "!strip" is in the options array in the PKGBUILD, install and try running it again with gdb, like above.
+First recompile the application in question with the -g, -O0 and -fbuiltin flags.
+Make sure "!strip" is in the options array in the PKGBUILD, then install the package and try running it again with gdb, like above.

+This is how the options line can look:

+     options=('!strip')

 One way of enabling -g, -O0 and -fbuiltin is to put these two lines at the very beginning of the build() function in the relevant PKGBUILD: